Physics101 Spring 2025 (Term 252)

 b) Lab work (with an average score of 12.0/15): The lab score shall be derived from lab reports.

-c) Exams: All exams will be in-person in Dhahran and of multiple-choice type (MCQ).
+c) Exams: All exams will be of multiple-choice type (MCQ).
 A sheet of important formulae (not definitions) will be provided in all exams.
 Specific dates and locations of the exams will be announced 1-2 weeks earlier.
 Students are not allowed to bring mobile phones and smart watches inside the exam hall.

 d) Final Letter grade: based on a curve model.